-If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive ways to brew coffee.
+If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 In this article, I’ll walk you through the beans I love most for the V60, and why they work so well.